Getting work experience as an international student

 - Do a work placement as part of your course.

-For work placements, your university must be a Highly Trusted Sponsor on the Home Office Register of Licensed Sponsors (Tier 4) (approved education providers), and the placement must not exceed 50% of the total length of the course, unless there's a legal requirement for it to do so.
+For work placements, your university must be a licensed sponsor on the Home Office Register of Licensed Sponsors (Tier 4) (approved education providers), and the placement must not exceed 50% of the total length of the course (33% if your course is below degree level), unless there's a legal requirement for it to do so.
+The work placement must be an integral and assessed part of the course.

 You may not fill a full-time permanent vacancy and you must not be self-employed, employed as a doctor in training (except on a recognised Foundation Programme) or as a professional sportsperson, coach or entertainer.